(416) 500-1510 Book Free Consultation

 Days 2-5

 Results continue improving as lymphatic drainage completes and muscles settle into their released state.
 Facial contouring becomes more visible.
-TMJ relief becomes more consistent.
+Jaw-tension relief becomes more consistent.
 Many clients notice reduced jaw clenching during this period.

 Week 2-4